epfl-ada/ada-2020-project-milestone-p3-adaispain/README.md

 UPDATED:
 - Erick worked on the translation, data preprocessing and video editing.
 - Antonio worked on the regression, using matching scores to weed out possible covariates and video scripting.
-- Mattia worked on creating an ad hoc health variable which synthesized the group of variables we were trying to predict, regression and video audio recording.
+- Mattia worked on creating an ad hoc health variable which synthesized the group of variables we tried to predict, regression and video audio recording.

 ## 8. **Questions for TAs**